MFA WEST 2022

 Head of Legal and Compliance, DUMAC, Inc

-Principal and General Counsel, Taconic Capital Advisors LP
+General Counsel, Taconic Capital Advisors LP

 Peyton McNutt is a Principal and General Counsel.
 Ms. McNutt joined Taconic in June 2010 as Associate General Counsel and became Deputy General Counsel in January 2018.
 In January 2021, she became General Counsel and in January 2022, she became a Principal.
 Prior to joining Taconic, Ms. McNutt was a vice president & counsel at D.E.
 Shaw.
 Previously, she spent four years as an associate at Sidley Austin LLP.
 Ms. McNutt earned a B.A. in Psychology from the University of Texas and a J.D. from the New York University School of Law.

 Chief Operating Officer & General Counsel, Empyrean Capital Partners, LP